joes0451/ADB_Util/ReadMe.txt

 Release notes:

-    ADB_Util 1.1.7:
-        For 'Apk->Uninstall..' it will now wake up the device, if it's asleep, so that the uninstall will work.

     ADB_Util 1.1.9:
         Improved logcat.
 It now clears the logcat buffer each time it starts to reduce any slowdowns caused by long previous outputs.